Gentei Patched Writeup

 Overview

-The difference between this and the old one is that here we can only allocate 2 chunks, also we could place a fake chunk size right before the number of remaining chunks.
+The difference between this and the old one is that here we can only allocate two chunks; also, we could place a fake chunk size right before the number of remaining chunks.

 Pain

-At the beginning I fell into a rabbit hole with unlink attack.
-I managed to get to a point in which I had main_arena in the chunk array and could write into the fastbin pointers.
-But with no chunk allocations left there was nothing I could do even if I could control the fastbin.
+At the beginning, I fell into a rabbit hole trying the unlink attack.
+I reached a point where I had main_arena in the chunk array and could write to the fastbin pointers.
+However, with no chunk allocations left, there was nothing I could do, even if I had control over the fastbin.

 A new road

-Not knowing what to do I started reading the libc malloc source code, you can see it here
+Not knowing what to do, I started reading the libc malloc source code, which you can see here

 My idea was to somehow fake right before the number of remaining chunks and then call malloc_consolidate to place unsorted bin pointers right on that value to gain infinite chunks.

-This was only possible by using size 1 as otherwise we would run into the unlink operations and there was no possible way to setup fake pointers at or near the fake chunks address so execution would get terminated.
+This was only possible by using size 1, as otherwise we would encounter unlink operations, and there was no way to set up fake pointers at or near the fake chunks’ addresses, so execution would terminate.

 I was triggering malloc_consolidate using _int_malloc by forcing scanf to create a very large chunk by giving it a lot of data.